Azure Billing and Pricing Best Practices

 Another possible solution, as demonstrated by Rackspace’s business model, is to have customers pay monthly for consumption but to have customers sign a flexible agreement so that when there are spikes in consumption the cost is spread out over several months instead of having one big bill.

-IOTAP’s CEO also discusses his thoughts on the subject of Azure billing for CSP Partners; read it here!
+IOTAP’s CEO also discusses his thoughts on the subject of Azure billing for CSP Partners; watch our recorded webinars!
 You can also attend his Webinar discussing Azure subscription Management and invoicing for CSP Partners using Work 365.

 How to Azure Pricing

 When pricing Azure, one needs to think about more than just the number of VMs and storage a customer will need.
 In order to quote optimized Azure pricing, one must first understand the client’s business.
 Questions to ask could include: